dms-viz/dms-viz.github.io/paper/paper.md

 6. **Share findings with ease**: Users of `dms-viz` can generate shareable URL links for a customized visualization view.
 They can also save and share the `JSON` specification files created by the command line interface, ensuring that data can be accessed easily.

-7. **Preserve data privacy**: `dms-viz` allows users to analyze proprietary and sensitive data by supporting local upload.
-This means researchers can view and analyze their confidential structures and datasets without the requirement to store them in a public repository.
+7. **Preserve data privacy**: `dms-viz` allows users to visualize proprietary structures and analyze sensitive data in their browser without uploading their datasets to a remote server or storing them in a public repository.

 Our group previously created a tool called `dms-view` [@hiltonDmsviewInteractiveVisualization2020] that has some of the functionalities listed above.
 However, we designed `dms-viz` to be more customizable and comprehensive to handle a wider diversity of experimental designs and questions.